 Let’s talk about People, Planet, and Profit.
-And how we can maintain a balance.
+And how we can balance them all.
 Guests want hotels that are committed to sustainable practices.
 Hotels are stepping up to the plate and “doing good” for the environment, and business is better because of it.
 But getting the word out to potential guests?
 Well…there’s plenty of room for improvement.

 Guests Want Sustainable Hotels

-Globally, hotels that employ sustainability practices attract more guests than hotels that don’t, and guests are willing to pay a higher price for it.
+Globally, hotels that are sustainable attract more guests, and those guests are willing to pay a higher price for it.
 Case in point:

 Fun fact from the sustainability desk of this English major: “Single-Use” was declared the 2018 Word of the Year by the Collins Dictionary.